soulzcore/iacc_python_2018/week1/2 - Variables.md

 Example :

-    height_in_centimeters = height_in_inches * 2.54;

     height_in_inches = 6;

     height_in_inches = 5.8;

+    height_in_centimeters = height_in_inches * 2.54;

-# Exercise
+# Exercises

-*Create a height variable :*
+1. *Create a height variable*

     height_in_inches = 6;

-*Print height_in_inches variable*
+2. *Print height_in_inches variable*

     print height_in_inches;

-*Create a formula to convert height in inches to height in centimeters*
+3. *Create a formula to convert height in inches to height in centimeters*
 >

     height_in_centimeters = height_in_inches * 2.54;

-*Print the height in centimeters*
+4. *Print the height in centimeters*

     print height_in_centimeters

-*Create variable to hold name of the training class :*
+5. *Create variable to hold name of the training class :*

     class_name = “Python”;

-*Create variable to hold todays date*
+6. *Create variable to hold todays date*

     todays_date = “07/29/2017”

-*Create variables to hold number of students*
+7. *Create variables to hold number of students*

     no_of_students = 40;

-*Print the sentence ‘On 07/29/2017, the Python class had 40 students*
+8. *Print the sentence ‘On 07/29/2017, the Python class had 40 students*